William & Mary Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At William & Mary, approximately 25% of students took out student loans averaging $7,654 a year.
-That adds up to $30,616 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At William & Mary, approximately 22% of students took out student loans averaging $10,462 a year.
+That adds up to $41,848 over four years for those students.

-How Much Money Do William & Mary Graduates Make?bachelor's degree recipients from William & Mary make around $58,500 per year during the early years of their employment.
+How Much Money Do William & Mary Graduates Make?students who graduate with a bachelor's degree from William & Mary make about $58,500 a year during their first few years of employment after graduation.
 This is good news for future William & Mary graduates since it is 47% more than the average college graduate's salary of $39,802 per year.

 Contact details for William & Mary are given below.